eexit/inclued/README.markdown

 # Inclued

+Just a graph generation class to use with the [inclued](http://pecl.php.net/package/inclued "inclued") PHP PECL package.
+Have fun using it and improving it!

 ## Usage

 This little class allows you to generate kind of graphic :

 ![Inclued graphtree](http://blog.eexit.net/wp-content/uploads/2010/02/inclued2.png "Inclued graph example")

 ### Basic example